heygent/embanalysis/thesis/src/01-intro.md

 models either tokenize digits separately (so as $'1234' \rightarrow [1, 2, 3, 4]$), or
 tokenize clusters of 3 digits, encompassing the integers in the range 0-999.

-Most of the tokenizers right now do L2R (left-to-right) clustering [@millidge2023], meaning that a number such as $12345$ would be divided in two tokens, $123$ and $45$.
+Most of the tokenizers currently use L2R (left-to-right) clustering [@millidge2023], meaning that a number such as $12345$ would be divided in two tokens, $123$ and $45$.
 It has been shown [@singh2024] that this kind of clustering leads to worse arithmetic performance, as this brings misalignment in digit positions and, as a consequence, in positional significance.

-An even more surprising development is that forcing the R2L token clustering of numbers in models already trained with L2R clustering through the use of commas in the input (ex. $12,345$) leads to big improvements in arithmetic performance [@singh2024;
+Even more surprisingly, forcing the R2L token clustering of numbers in models already trained with L2R clustering through the use of commas in the input (ex. $12,345$) leads to big improvements in arithmetic performance [@singh2024;
 @millidge2024].
 Despite the model learning representations adapted to work with a L2R token clustering strategy, forcing a R2L clustering at inference time shows substantial improvements in arithmetic tasks, which means that despite being learned through an